 But we no longer live in a time when budding entrepreneurs were more likely to be lurking in the wings hoping to discover new talent, rather than just starting their own bands.
 If we did, then yes, a band's draw might be a more accurate gauge of their artistic worth.
 As it is, though, "get out there and play" isn't so much about a band's ability to play live shows as it is about their conviction to get them.

 And that's a problem for bands that want to grow.
-When you're young, getting shows is not hard to do.
+When you're young, getting shows isn't hard to do.
 It's pretty easy when you're content with nothing more than being in a band and playing out.
 That conviction isn't hard to come by, so it's easy to see why few in this scene can muster any sympathy for those bands who lack it.
 But let's face it, it's only easy to come by when you're young.
 As you grow older, life gets in the way, just as you start having more to say, and these changes in circumstance and temperament naturally make writing and recording more fruitful and rewarding than performing and touring.
 But what happens if you never got any exposure during your early years?
 Then those early years don't count, and according to indie rock, nothing you do beyond them will count either.

 So is a band really to keep itself artistically stunted for years and years, until a scene representative comes along to start the ticker?
 No one prefers this to be the situation, and yet we see it happen all the time.
 A good live band traverses the local circuit for a decade, then finally gets discovered and enjoys their brief moment in the spotlight only to dwindle back into obscurity after a year or two, precisely because they languished for too long as a good live band when it was probably time for them to progress onward towards something bigger.
-Who would want to hear this band?
-Who would want to be them?
+Who'd want to hear this band?
+Who'd want to be them?
 And yet, surprisingly, the present system remains unsympathetic to any other approach.

 I think this explains my band's predicament in a nutshell.
 With doublespeaker rhyme, Bobtail Method, and everything else we've done, I feel that we've long reached our Revolver phase, and I refuse to regress backward.
 Meanwhile, indie rock coolly awaits our Please Please Me and until then, refuses to accept anything more advanced or developed from us.
 So one of us will eventually have to cave.

 But this issue is really about so much more than the Bobtail Yearlings.
-Many of you would agree that religion is an absurd gauge of a President's moral compass, not only because it would be easier and more accurate just to observe those morals directly, but also because some of our greatest Presidents would have failed such a test.
+Many of you would agree that religion is an absurd gauge of a President's moral compass, not only because it would be easier and more accurate just to observe those morals directly, but also because some of our greatest Presidents would've failed such a test.
 Similarly, do we really need to see a band "get out there and play" in order to believe in their potential as a great band, when we can just directly assess their potential to be a great band?
-Because, guys...
-THE BEATLES.
+Because, guys… THE BEATLES.

 Tuesday, January 10, 2012